dondeptu/movies-browser/README.md

 - **Custom Hooks**:

    - [`useUpdateQueryParameter`](src/common/Navigation/Search/queryParameters.js#12): Updates the search query parameter in the URL and handles navigation based on the updated query.
-It includes a debounce mechanism to avoid triggering too many updates.

    - [`useQueryParameter`](src/common/Navigation/Search/queryParameters.js#6): A utility hook that retrieves query parameters from the URL.